 Here are few areas which can be engrossed by aspiring startups in agri field to enhance the resilience of Indian farming to cope with climate variability and climate change.

-Smart farming technologies that persist any natural threat – Hydroponics a sophisticated technology that grows plants without soil is still nascent in India.
+Climate- Smart farming techniques that persist any natural threat – Hydroponics a sophisticated technology that grows plants without soil is still nascent in India.
 A technological collaboration with the western world on introducing Hydroponics farming can be a real game changer.

 Start-ups in the field of agriculture have started creating disruption in using mobile technology, tablets and even connecting farm products to consumers directly.
 A big push and investment in the field of adversities in farming by technological collaboration can make entire Indian farming resilient to weather vagaries and can be the best business growth area for newcomers.